Largely Literary Theater Company, L.L.C.

 Contact Largely Literary Theater Company, L.L.C.

 The Largely Literary Theater Company, L.L.C., was founded in 2002 by husband-and-wife team Mark Dawidziak and Sara Showman.
-Our mission is to champion literacy, literature and live theater by bringing to life on stage great literary works, multi-cultural stories and authors such as Charles Dickens, Mark Twain and Francis Hodgson Burnett.
+Our mission is to champion literacy, literature and live theater by bringing to life on stage great literary works by such authors as Mark Twain, Edgar Allan Poe and Charles Dickens, as well as staging original works that explore genres, pop-culture phenomenon and moments of historical importance influenced or inspired by great literature.

 Largely Literary is a touring company.
-We perform in venues such as theaters, museums, libraries, parks, schools and historic sites -- anywhere that people are interested in exploring great stories.
+We perform in venues such as theaters, museums, libraries, parks, schools and historic sites -- anywhere that people are interested in exploring great stories and celebrating great storytellers.

-Largely Literary Theater Company, L.L.C., also has partnered with the National Endowment for the Arts' Big Read initiative to celebrate the works of humorist and great American author Mark Twain and renowned mystery writer Dashiell Hammett.
-Mark Dawidziak and Sara Showman are members of the Akron Area Arts Alliance.
+Largely Literary Theater Company, L.L.C., also has partnered with the National Endowment for the Arts' Big Read initiative to celebrate the works of Mark Twain and renowned mystery writer Dashiell Hammett and fantasy legend Rat Bradbury.

 Sara Showman (co-founder and managing director)